 - Returning to Catalyst to take one of our other short courses.

 The second audience are those students wishing to progress onto one of our longer courses whom require some practical experience to help prepare them for the longer course.
-The most likely courses they would progress onto are:-
+Our Electronic Music Production & Performance programme follows on logically from what you learn in this short course.

 Our courses are taught by a team of permanent tutors & visiting international music industry professionals with a genuine passion for passing on their specialist knowledge to others.